LeducIT/captime-website/src/pages/blog/alternative-to.md

 ---
 title: "Alternative to Rogue Echo Gym Timer"
-description: "Best Alternative To Rogue Echo Gym Timer"
+description: "Best Alternative To Rogue Echo Gym Timer.
+For your home gym or CrossFit box, it’s crucial to invest in a good timer.
+A good gym timer allows you to focus on your workout without dealing with your watch when you’re out of breath."
 author: "Martin Donadieu"
 date: "2022-01-13"
 head_image: /alternative_to_1.png